 This feature is available in both QuickBooks and Xero.
 Each accounting software offers their own versions of transaction tracking tags.
 However, as usual QuickBooks has an edge in this area.
 Xero lets users create only 2 active tracking categories.
 Meanwhile, QuickBooks allows you to create 40 tracking categories in their Simple Start, Essentials and Plus plans.

 The more tracking categories you create, the more reports you will get.
 This will provide you with a better overview of your business operations.
 It will also help you spot business growth opportunity.

 With Xero, you can unlock this feature only at their highest plan tier.
 By choosing QuickBooks, you can enjoy time tracking feature at each plan level they offer.
 Mileage tracking is also incorporated into all QuickBooks plans.

 QuickBooks supports an unlimited number of invoices in all its plans.
 Xero’s Early plan allows only 20 invoices per year.
 If you need more invoices, you will have to upgrade your subscription or switch to QuickBooks.

-At My OC Bookkeeper, we are Southern California’s premier bookkeeping, accounting, outsourced CFO and business consulting firm.
+At My OC Bookkeeper, we are Southern California’s premier bookkeeping, accounting, and business consulting firm.
 We can help you with anything that has to do with business finance – from day-to-day bookkeeping to building complex financial models, we know how it is done.
 (We also know whether QuickBooks or Xero is better, see above.)
 It doesn’t matter if your business is just getting started or already well-established, our services will help you thrive.
 So, if you are looking for a true partner you have come to the right place.
 Reach out to us today and let’s do great things together!

 Wondering about accounting software because you are starting a new business?
-Check out this great blog post for everything you need to know about starting a business in California.
+Check out this great blog post for everything you need to know about starting a business in the OC.
 (Orange County specifically but it’s applicable all over.)
 Or, if you are a visual learner, check out the video below.
 Good luck!